C. salinarius (Kieffer 1921)?

 Molecular Data

 The mtCO1: Sequence for a specimen from Otsu City has about 98% homology to sequence for C. salinarius.
 This may indicate that the Japanese specimen is a closely related species to the European and African material.
+There is no data for the Israeli specimens.

 [ Return to Index | Go to C. acerbiphilus ]